collabnix/kubelabs/Observability101/observability.md

 # Kubernetes cluster observability

-In this section, we will look at a number of tools that can help make your cluster adminstration and observability better.
+In this section, we will look at several tools that can help improve your cluster administration and observability.
+This won't cover monitoring tools like Prometheus and Grafana, which are tools used to read metrics from, but rather tools that allow you to perform actions on your clusters such as [KubeSphere](../KubeSphere/what-is-kubesphere.md).
+Since we've already discussed in detail about KubeSphere, which is a rather heavy-weight application that has all sorts of features, let's take a look at more light-weight alternatives that focus largely on converting your various kubectl commands to UI-based interface options.